NilsIrl/FlocBloc/README.md

 A browser extension that obfuscates your cohort id.
-When the extension is installed, websites when requesting your cohort id will be given a cohort id that is generated randomly instead one which reflects your behaviour.
+When the extension is installed, websites when requesting your cohort id will be given a cohort id that is generated randomly instead of one which reflects on your behaviour.

 FlocBloc is similar in spirit to [AdNauseam][0].